median-man/single-player-rps/README.md

 ## About

 This has been built as a simple practice for JavaScript and clean coding.
-But, it turned into an exercise of making a simple thing overly complicated.

 ## Play